-One of the questions we get more often at our helpdesk is how to apply the text analytics functionalities that MeaningCloud provides to specific scenarios.
+One of the questions we get most often at our helpdesk is how to apply the text analytics functionalities that MeaningCloud provides to specific scenarios.

-Users find MeaningCloud knowing they want to incorporate text analytics into their process but not sure how to translate their business requirements into something they can integrate into their pipeline.
+Users know they want to incorporate text analytics into their processes but are not sure how to translate their business requirements into something they can integrate into their pipeline.

-If you also add the fact that each provider has a different name for the products they offer to carry out specific text analytic tasks, it becomes difficult not just to get started, but even to know exactly what you need for your scenario.
+If you add the fact that each provider has a different name for the products they offer to carry out specific text analytics tasks, it becomes difficult not just to get started, but even to know exactly what you need for your scenario.

-In this post, we are going to explain what our different products are used for, the NLP tasks they trace to, the added value they provide, and which are the requirements they fulfill.
+In this post, we are going to explain what our different products are used for, the NLP (Natural Language Processing) tasks they are tied to, the added value they provide, and the requirements they fulfill.

-Topics Extraction is MeaningCloud’s product for information extraction, which is the task of “automatically extracting structured information from unstructured and/or semi-structured machine-readable documents” .
-In other words, we want to extract specific pieces of information that appear in texts, from names of people, to locations or amounts of money.
+Topics Extraction is MeaningCloud’s product for “automatically extracting structured information from unstructured and/or semi-structured machine-readable documents” .
+In other words, Topics Extraction extracts specific pieces of information from collections of text, anything from names of people to locations or amounts of money.

-There are a number of ways to refer to this task, some of them derived from some of the most popular subtasks in it, such as Named Entity Recognition.
-The objective is still the same: extracting structured information from a text.
+There are a number of ways to refer to this task some, such as Named Entity Recognition are derived from its most popular subtasks.
+However, the objective is the same: extracting structured information from text.